Kenner Star Wars action figures

-The Kenner Star Wars action figures were produced by the toy company Kenner, which released 96 action figures, multiple vehicles, and playsets based on the Star Wars franchise between 1978 and 1985.
+The Kenner Star Wars action figures were produced by the toy company Kenner, which between 1978 and 1985 released 96 action figures, multiple vehicles, and playsets based on the Star Wars franchise.
 From a line of over 100 unique toys, a total of more than 300 million units were sold during their original run.
-Kenner began producing new Star Wars action figures in 1995.
+Kenner resumed producing Star Wars action figures in 1995.

-The initial line, known as The Original Collection, is highly sought after.
-Many variations of the figures have been sold at auction for tens of thousands of pounds or dollars during the 2020s.
-Even standard figures (particularly if sold with original packaging) can demand extremely high prices.
-In 2024, a prototype Boba Fett sold for $1.342 million at auction, becoming the most expensive toy ever sold at auction.
-Collectors have been critical of companies or organizations that only buy the products to resell at a profit (i.e. "scalpers").
+The initial line is highly valuable amongst collectors.
+In 2024, a prototype Boba Fett was auctioned for US$1.342 million, becoming the most expensive toy ever sold.
+The toys have also been bootlegged and scalped.